Minutes of the 2015-12-16 IAB Teleconference (Business Meeting)

 - Robert Sparks

 - Brian Trammell

 - Amy Vezza (IETF Secretariat)

 - Dave Thaler

-The minutes of the 3 December 2014 business meeting were approved.
+The minutes of the 9 December 2015 business meeting remain under review.

 2. Monthly Reports